National Water Reform

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government in June 2021.
+The final inquiry report was handed to the Australian Government on 28 May 2021.

 The release of the final report by the Government is the final step in the process.